 Ripley's Believe It Or Not!
 Museum, St. Augustine

 The Revs Institute, Naples

 National Comedy Hall of Fame, New Port Richey

 Albin Polasek Museum & Sculpture Gardens

 Albin Polasek (1879-1965) was one of America’s foremost sculptors.
 He retired to Winter Park in 1950 and designed his home with a functioning sculpture studio.

-The sculpture gardens are colorful and lush with many native Florida and subtropical plants.
+They are colorful and lush with many native Florida and subtropical plants and various sculptures.